jaryaman/gpgedit/README.md

 # gpgedit

-WIP: A python package for making and editing gpg-encrypted files.
+A python package for making and editing gpg-encrypted files on Linux.

 ## Installation
 ### Minimal installation (not recommended)